๐Ÿ“History of Modern China

 • Located only 120 miles from the Philippine coast but over 500 miles from mainland China, highlighting the geographic stretch of Chinese claims

-Compare: Spratly Islands vs. Reed Bank—both involve resource competition, but the Spratlys feature multiple claimants and physical occupation while Reed Bank represents a bilateral dispute over EEZ rights.
-Reed Bank is your clearest example of UNCLOS provisions being tested.
+Compare: Spratly Islands vs. Reed Bank: both involve resource competition, but the Spratlys feature multiple claimants and physical occupation while Reed Bank represents a bilateral dispute over EEZ rights.
+Reed Bank is the clearest example of UNCLOS provisions being directly tested.

 United Nations Convention on the Law of the Sea (UNCLOS)

-• Establishes 200-nautical-mile Exclusive Economic Zones (EEZs) where coastal states have sovereign rights over resources—the legal foundation for most Southeast Asian claims
+• Establishes 200-nautical-mile Exclusive Economic Zones (EEZs) where coastal states have sovereign rights over natural resources.
+This is the legal foundation for most Southeast Asian claims.

-• Distinguishes between islands and rocks—only islands capable of sustaining human habitation generate full EEZ rights, a distinction critical to the Spratly disputes
+• Distinguishes between islands and rocks.
+Only islands capable of sustaining human habitation or economic life of their own generate full EEZ rights.
+Rocks get only a 12-nautical-mile territorial sea.
+This distinction is critical to the Spratly disputes, where many features are barely above water.

 2016 Philippines v.
 China Arbitration Case